Addict0919/Addict-Script/README.md

 Strictly for educational purposes!

-Made on Stand's Lua Engine
+Made for Stand's Lua Engine

 ## Table of contents